What Is a Language Service Provider, and How to Choose the Right One?

 If you are working with state-of-the-art software and tools, but your future language service provider is still not ready to process anything other than .xls and .doc files, they might not be a good fit.
-Being up to date with file formats, formatting in general and knowledge on programming languages in order to separate programming language from content can be a challenge for some LSPs.
-If they value their craft, they will at least implement the use of programs that can take care of format conversion and reconversion without producing errors or breaks in the layout.
+Being up to date with file formats, formatting in general, and knowledge of programming languages, for example, to separate code from content in a worst-case scenario can be a challenge for some LSPs.
+If they value their craft, they will at least implement the use of programs that can take care of format conversion and re-conversion, without producing errors or breaks in the layout.

-The LSP that is a good fit for you will not only know what file format you are talking about, they will also explain to you exactly how they ensure that your files stay intact and are not compromised in any way during the localization process.
-Don’t be afraid to reject an LSP if you have the feeling they are not equipped with the necessary technical know how to handle everything well.
+The LSP that is a good fit for you will not only know what file format you are talking about, but it will also explain to you exactly how they ensure that your files stay intact and are not compromised in any way during the localization process.
+Don’t be afraid to reject an LSP if you have the feeling they are not equipped with the necessary technical know-how to handle everything well.

 Do you need a lot of context-based translations or is your content self-explanatory?

-What kind of content do you need localized?
-Is it very technical?
-Is there a lot of room for interpretation?
+What kind of content do you need to be localized?
+Is it technical?
+Does it leave a lot of room for interpretation?
 Is it very suggestive or rather straightforward?
 Will it be addressing native speakers only or will it aim at a consumer base that is mostly comprised of second language speakers?
 Whatever the answer to this question, if your LSP uses a TMS that allows for in-context translation through screenshots and discussions between translators and product managers or content producers, you can relax and watch as the magic unfolds.
 Otherwise, you will need to ensure in your revision and QA-stage that all content has been translated correctly given your context.
 This would add more time, cost and potential headaches.
 So, if you can, better avoid it.

 In a perfect workflow, how quickly do you need the localized content to be ready for publication?

 Or, if you really feel comfortable about the idea of going with a smaller provider because everything else is exactly how you want it, you can consider extending your time frame in order to adjust to their capacity.
-This will work only if your internal timelines allow for it, of course.
-But, it could be worth it.
-A lot of smaller LSPs are constantly undervalued.
+This will work only if your internal timelines allow for it, of course, but it could be worth it.
+A lot of smaller LSPs often get undervalued.
 However, they can oftentimes produce excellent quality at fewer costs because their operating costs are not as high.